ETCE-LAB/InsectPassport-Dashboard/README.md

 1) npm run deploy

 for deployment on server:

-1) npm run build
+1) npm install          # if you haven’t yet
-2) npm install -g serve
+2) npm run build:local  # generates a relative-path build
-3) serve -s build -l 3000
+3) npm run serve        # serves it at http://localhost:3000